christopher5106/christopher5106.github.io/_posts/2015-09-04-Deep-learning-tutorial-on-Caffe-Technology.markdown

       }
     }

+Data can also be set directly in Python.

+Load the solver in python

+    solver = caffe.SGDSolver('models/bvlc_reference_caffenet/solver.prototxt')
+    #or also : solver = caffe.get_solver('examples/hdf5_classification/nonlinear_solver.prototxt')

+Now, it's time to begin to see if everything works well and to fill the layers in a forward propagation in the net :

+    solver.net.forward()  # train net
+    solver.test_nets[0].forward()  # test net (there can be more than one)

+To launch one step of the gradient descent :

+    solver.step(1)

+To run the full gradient descent :

+    solver.solve()

+###Input data, train and test set

+In order to learn a model, you usually set a training set and a test set.

 The different input layer can be :

 - 'Data' : for data saved in a LMDB database, such as before